-Chenuis Falls Trail is a 7.7 mile moderately trafficked out and back trail located near Buckley, WA that features a waterfall and is rated as moderate.
+Chenuis Falls Trail is a 7.7 mile moderately trafficked out and back trail located near Buckley, Washington that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.

 Fee: $25 per vehicle.
 Only accept check or cash.

 Dogs are NOT allowed. drove here and the ranger said no dogs.
 We will try again but it's a beautiful area.
 4 stars since I didn't get to go on the hike.

 FYI-They want $25 per vehicle fee check or cash no cards.

 As of 4/16/16 the bridge was out so you are unable to see the waterfalls.
 Otherwise a fairly easy hike.
 But expect to hike approximately 8-9 miles.
 Beautiful views!

 Moderate climb, great hike!

 GREAT trail, went with my friend yesterday later when the sun was setting and it was absolutely gorgeous.

 Walking the road is a bummer but the short side trip for this beaitiful water fall is worth wading through the river.
 I used water socks so I don't slip and they barely add any weight to my pack.
 Score for me!

 great short hike if you're on a bike.if you're really adventurous.
 Get a bike,,,hike to the carbon glacier,,, see ipsut falls and chenius fall all in a day,,,,,,